Jason-Bott/Space-Escapee/README.md

 Although I am very pleased with what I have produced I believe there are improvements that could be made.
 Firstly I believe I could probably use more Game Programming Patterns to improve overall performance and gameplay.
 I also believe that now that I have more knowledge with c++ and SDL I would be able to create 'tidier' code by using classes, functions and inheritance more appropriately.

+## Credit

+### Sound

+Sound Effects by pixabay on pixabay: https://pixabay.com/users/pixabay-1/ Music by moodmode on pixabay: https://pixabay.com/users/moodmode-33139253/

+### Sprites

+Sprite and Images by Jason Bott using Microsoft Paint